Regenerative Neuroimmunology Research

-The mechanisms of progression and lack of repair in MS are unknown.
-Our early studies demonstrated the NSC, OPCs and neurons harbours an intrinsic inducible program of inflammation that leads to changes in self-renewal and differentiation.
-Our lab studies the effects of inflammation on mouse and human NSCs to validate potential pathways to prevent transcriptional changes in NSCs, OPCs and neurons.
+Our studies demonstrated the NSC, OPCs and neurons harbours an intrinsic inducible program of inflammation that leads to changes in self-renewal and differentiation.
+Our lab studies the effects of inflammation on mouse and human NSCs to find pathways to prevent transcriptional changes in NSCs, OPCs and neurons.
 Front Cell Neurosci.
 2023 Aug 16;17:1156802 J Neuroimmunol.
-2019 Jun 15;331:1-3.
-Proc Natl Acad Sci U S A. 2019 Apr 30;116(18):8646-8648 Human models of inflammatory-induced neurodegeneration
+2019 Jun 15;331:1-3. human cellular models of cytokine-induced neurodegeneration

-There is a lack of human-based translational models for neurodegenerative diseases.
-In order to study the genetics that underlie the phenotypic functions of human NSCs in the context of neuroinflammation.
-Our lab studies the effects of inflammation on human-derived in vitro induced pluripotent stem cell (iPSC)-derived cerebral organoids.
-These models can help identify human-specific mechanisms and validate targets for repair that can be applicable to MS. Semin Cell Dev Biol.
-2019 Aug 16 Cell Stem Cell.
-2017 Feb 2;20(2):157 Curr Protoc.
+There is a lack of human-based translational models for neurodegenerative diseases. .
+Our lab studies the effects of inflammation on human-derived in vitro induced pluripotent stem cell (iPSC) and organoids.
+Proc Natl Acad Sci U S A. 2019 Apr 30;116(18):8646-8648 Curr Protoc.
 2021 Feb;1(2):e15 |

 ![]() ![]() |

-Clinical real-world Integrative MS research
+Clinical real-world observational MS research

-The Imitola Lab is interested in how social determinants and environmental exposures operate as catalysts to accelerate molecular progression in MS. As such, the lab has embarked in the last four years in efforts to investigate social determinants in at risk populations.
-Our team has achieved that at multiple levels: 1) We created and directed the first AAN annual meeting course for diagnosis and treatment of MS in diverse populations in 2023 targeting general neurologists.
-2) We created an educational tool, “the 4-square MS educational matrix” to help neurology residents, general neurologists, and patients learn about the modern proactive goals of care and the No evidence of disease activity (NEDA) visit Coban et al, 2021 Mult Scler Relat Disord.
+1) We created and directed the first AAN annual meeting course for diagnosis and treatment of MS in diverse populations in 2023 and 2024.
+2) We created an educational tool, “the 4-square MS educational matrix” to help neurology residents, general neurologists, and patients learn about the modern proactive goals of care.
+Coban et al, 2021 Mult Scler Relat Disord.
 2021 Jan;47:102631 (PMID: 33296855).
 3) Our team defined the real-world impact of Ocrelizumab initiation in a diverse population.
 Coban et al, 2021 Mult Scler Relat Disord.
 2021 Aug;53:103021.(PMID: 34077828).
 4) Our team investigated new ways to decrease barriers to early diagnosis by utilizing DIR imaging in MS. Patel et al, 2023 (PMID: 36978252).
 J Neuroimaging.
 2023 Jul-Aug;33(4):521-526.
-One of the most important barriers is understanding clinical phenotypes and awareness of early MS, we are developing strategies to fill this gap. |
+5. Our team developed a novel tools to increase early awareness of MS. Please read our latest contribution published in MSJ, 2024 VISIBL-MS: A bilingual educational framework to increase awareness of early multiple sclerosis, Patel et al, MSJ 2024 https://journals.sagepub.com/doi/10.1177/13524585241228739 |

 Annual Meeting Course for MS in Diverse population in 2023